Glasgow Middle School

 Fax: 225.928.3565

-An image of an eagle surrounded by the following text: U.S. Department of Education Blue Ribbon School Program-2007
+Illustration of an eagle surrounded by the following text: U.S. Department of Education Blue Ribbon School Program 2007

 Glasgow Middle School is a 2007 National Blue Ribbon School.